COVID-19 Financial Assistance

 We recognize you may have faced extra expenses from the interruption of campus operations due to the COVID-19 pandemic.
 We have been awarding emergency grants to students from multiple funds, including the student portion of CARES Act funding from the U.S. Department of Education and the Carolina Student Impact Fund.

 These awards helped students cover expenses related to the disruption of campus operations due to coronavirus, and covered items such as food, emergency housing, transportation, technology, and health care.
-Carolina’s plan for emergency grants was established to help students with immediate needs to complete the spring term, and will continue to assist eligible students in the summer and fall.
+Carolina’s plan for emergency grants was established to help students with immediate needs to complete the spring 2020 term, and will continue to assist eligible students during the pandemic/national emergency.

 Spring 2021 FAQ's